kensanata/just-halberds/Halberts.md

    you have been tricked and now you owe someone more money than you can ever pay back.
-3. Pulled in: You've accepted help from people, gotten more and more entangled, and now you owe them more than one favor.
+3. Pulled in: You've accepted help from people, gotten more and more entangled, and now you owe them more than just a favor.
 4. Caught: You were caught and pilloried.
 Everyone knows your face.
-The Good-for-Nothing career from now on is denied
+The rapscallion career is denied to you from now on.
-5. Imprisonment: The plan has been blown. you got caught Roll on the Aging Chart.
+5. Imprisonment: The plan has been blown.
+You got caught.
+   Roll on the Aging Chart.
 Roll 3d6 ≤ Strength or Endurance (your choice) to escape.
 If this fails, another four years pass.
-Roll again on the aging table and try again - until you succeed or die.
+Roll again on the aging table and try again – until you succeed or die.
 6. Disappeared: There was a gang war and you disappeared.
 They say the street dogs have gotten fat this year.